Many different factors can affect your concussion recovery time.

 When you sustain an injury to your brain, your brain tissues are deprived of their normal flow of oxygen and nutrients, which leads to cell death.
 Your body then sends fluid to the affected area to clear out the dead cells and allow new cells to grow.

-But if you are dehydrated, your body can’t do that as well.
+But if you get dehydrated, your body can’t do that.
 That’s why it is so important you stay hydrated after a concussion!

 4. Avoid Alcohol and Caffeine